Skip to content

 ./ksail cluster init # Smoke test

-git add . && git commit -m "feat: add new feature"
+git add . && git commit -m "feat: add widget to cluster create" && git push origin feature/my-feature

 Commit types: feat, fix, docs, refactor, test, chore, perf.
 Open a PR with a clear description and ensure CI passes.